Go to Reviews.org AU Edition

 YouTube TV, my personal favorite, is $65 per month for access to more than 85 live cable and local channels, YouTube original shows, on-demand TV shows and movies, and an unlimited DVR space.
 So record all of The Bachelor episodes and 30 for 30 movies, if you want.

-For $55 per month, fuboTV will give you more than 90 channels of sports, news, movies, and lifestyle.
-You’ll also get on-demand TV shows and movies and 50 hours of Cloud DVR storage—which is not a lot.
-So you may want to upgrade to the $60 per month plan for the 200-hour DVR storage.
+For $65 per month, fuboTV will give you 111 channels of sports, news, movies, and lifestyle.
+You’ll also get on-demand TV shows and movies and 250 hours of Cloud DVR storage.
+If you upgrade to the Elite plan, you'll pay $80 per month and get access to over 166 channels.

 Satellite TV recommendations